Ianodad/News_Highlight/README.md

 ## Technologies used
     - Python 3.6
-    - HTML
+    - HTML 5
-    - Bootstrap
+    - Bootstrap 4
-    - JavaScript

 ## Support and contact details
-Contact me on developer.waweru@gmail.com for any comments, reviews or advice.
+Contact me on developer.Ianodad@gmail.com for any comments, reviews or advice.

 ### License
-Copyright (c) **Richard Waweru**
+Copyright (c) **Ian Odhiambo**